 Emergency care

-Emergency room (ER) in Margate, Florida
+Emergency room (ER) in Margate

-Our emergency services
+Our emergency department services

 Emergency heart care

 According to the American Heart Association, almost 350,000 Americans each year will experience a heart attack.
-This is why our emergency care includes heart services and teams who are prepared 24/7 to diagnose and treat heart attacks.
+Knowing the signs of a heart attack and taking early action yourself could be lifesaving.
+Signs of a heart attack include:

-- Chest pain (angina)
+- Chest pain

 - Chest pressure